-But in truth, the burden of employee engagement shouldn't fall entirely on the shoulders of Human Resources.
-Adopting an employee retention strategy must be an organization-wide effort that HR leaders and C-level executives partner to develop and implement from the top down.
+However, it is important to recognize that the responsibility of employee engagement should not rest solely on the shoulders of Human Resources.
+Adopting an effective employee retention strategy requires a comprehensive effort that involves HR leaders and C-level executives working together to develop and implement a holistic approach.

 Top workplaces put as much effort into creating extraordinary experiences for their employees as they do for their customers.
 But until recently, many companies' employee experience strategy started and ended with a Powerpoint slide.